Meet some very special trees

 This oak is one of many notable and veteran trees to be found at the Boom Hall Estate, near the Foyle Bridge in Londonderry.
 It has a girth of over six metres and is estimated to be over 250 years old.

-Show your support for a national tree register
+Show your support for our campaign

 Click on your country below to help the Very Important Trees where you live.